Reeker-Liu/DB/README.md

 - output (to vm)

-  - if the statement is valid, return query plan struct
+  - whether the statement is valid, return a variant of query plan

-  - if it's exit statement, return exit
+  - no exception guaranteed

+  - query plan includes

+    - CreateTableInfo
+    - DropTableInfo
+    - SelectInfo
+    - UpdateInfo
+    - InsertInfo
+    - DeleteInfo
+    - Show: used to show info about database
+    - Exit: used to suggest quiting
-  - otherwise error msg
+    - ErrorMsg